 This method can also applied in the popular genre of reality TV.
-Let’s consider an episode of The Apprentice (9 December, 2015) as an example.
+Let’s consider an old episode of BBC’s The Apprentice as an example.
 The teams had to design a healthy snack product, and this is how the five-act structure could be seen at work:

-- Firstly, the remaining candidates are re-introduced, then woken up and told to meet Lord Sugar to be given their task.
-This is their call to action.
+- The remaining candidates are re-introduced and told to meet Lord Sugar to be given their task.
+This is their ‘call to action’.

 - After deciding within the teams who will lead, the candidates seem positive about the task and how they will approach it.
 This is a high point.